eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

    Also, the ``fixed_size_string.hpp`` implementation has been migrated from Fast DDS package to Fast CDR.

-2. File Extensions:
+2. File extensions:

    Rename file extensions from `.h` to `.hpp`.

 .. _step-6-handle-removed-or-private-headers:

-Step 6: Handle Removed or Private Headers
+Step 6: Handle removed or private headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following list contains headers that were previously in the `include` folder and have been relocated to the `src/cpp` folder.
 Since they are no longer public, it is not possible to include them in external projects:

 * ParticipantAttributes.hpp